 It has information about rights, responsibilities and liabilities and how we all have a duty to protect the countryside.
 Together with common sense, it helps to make it easy for visitors to act responsibly and identify possible dangers.

-Cheshire Fire and Rescue Service is part of the Fire Operations Group, which was formed in 1996 after a serious moorland blaze.
-It brings together a partnership of six fire services, National Park rangers, National Trust wardens, water companies, major landowners and gamekeepers to draw up fire plans, oversee specialist fire-fighting equipment, raise awareness of moorland fires and the consequences and train for emergencies.
+We are part of the Fire Operations Group, formed in 1996 after a serious moorland blaze.
+It brings together a partnership of six fire and rescue services, National Park rangers, National Trust wardens, water companies, major landowners and gamekeepers to draw up fire plans, oversee specialist firefighting equipment, raise awareness of moorland fires and their consequences and train for emergencies.